ThoseMeddlingKids/Landscrape/README.md

 # Landscrape
-Web-Scraping application that gives the user a good idea of the best stuff in their area that is of interest to them
+Web-Scraping application that allows a user to find the best things of interest to them in the area

 # Overview
 Landscrape utilizes a web scraper that returns highly rated attractions in a given geographical radius given a keyword.
 The application will be implemented with a Python backend which utilizes the Flask microframework.
 The frontend view layer will utilize React.